What do You Know about the International Diamond Grading System (4Cs)?

 Every diamond is unique.
-Still there is an international grading system of diamonds which features four main characteristics of a stone: Diamond’s Cut, Color, Clarity and Carat.
+Still, there is an international grading system of diamonds that features four main characteristics of a stone: Diamond’s Cut, Color, Clarity, and Carat.
 It is well-known as 4C’s grading system.
 This will help you to know more about the main characteristics that affect the diamond’s beauty and shine and will help to choose a stone that matches your wishes the best.

-is the first and most important feature of a diamond which defines its beauty.
-Cut is not about the shape of a stone how everybody thinks, but about polish, symmetry, brightness, fire, scintillation, weight ratio and durability.
+is the first and most important feature of a diamond that defines its beauty.
+The cut is not about the shape of a stone how everybody thinks, but about polish, symmetry, brightness, fire, scintillation, weight ratio, and durability.
 While creating a diamond, for the gem cutter it is important to find a balance between the size of a stone and its cut quality.
 In GIA’s system, each component is assessed individually, taking into account the relative importance of that component in the overall cut quality of the diamond.

 There is a general scale from Excellent (Ideal) to Poor which describes the proportions of each cut grade:

 - Excellent or Ideal - Diamonds with ideal proportions and even patterns of dark and bright areas allow the light to maximize its brilliance and sparkles.